Castles in Switzerland

 Spiez Castle

-Located in the council (Gemeinde) of Spiez in the Canton of Bern, Spiez Castle is one of the oldest castles in Switzerland, and therefore has a rich history.
-While the nearby church has been referenced in documents dating from 762 AD, the architectural investigations done in 2019 suggest that the oldest part of the castle, the tower, was built around 1245.
+Located in the council (Gemeinde) of Spiez in Canton Bern, Spiez Castle is one of the oldest castles in Switzerland and therefore has a rich history.
+While the nearby church has been referenced in documents dating from 762 AD, architectural investigations done in 2019 suggest that the oldest part of the castle, the tower, was built around 1245.

 Being so old, the castle has naturally changed hands a few times over the years, with the families Strättligen, Bubenberg and von Erlach playing an important part in the castle’s upkeep and extensions.
-Nowadays, the castle is owned by the Spiez Castle Foundation and can be visited from May 1 until October 31.
+Nowadays, the castle is owned by the Spiez Castle Foundation and can be visited from May 1 until October 31 each year.
 During wintertime, the castle is closed.

 Vufflens Castle

-In 1100, the site of the castle was home to a fortress, but the castle you see today was reconstructed around 1420 by Henri de Colombier, who was an important military figure and therefore chose for the building to be reconstructed in a military style.
+Though home to a fortress since the 1100s, the castle you can see today was constructed around 1420 by Henri de Colombier, who was an important military figure and therefore chose for the building to be created in a military style.
 In 1641, it was acquired by the Senarclens family.

 Nowadays, the castle is privately owned.
 This means that while the courtyard can be visited, the interior is closed off to the public.